concretios/smock-it/README.md

 ### **4\.
 Automatic Field Inclusion**

 No more missing fields\!
 Smock-It now automatically detects and includes required fields, ensuring that every dataset is complete, compliant, and ready for testing—without manual intervention.

- ## **Important Fixes in Smock-It V 2.1.0 ⚠️**

-**Dependent picklist and picklist value check**: Smock-It now verifies that predefined values exist in the org.
-If no predefined value matches in the org, Smock-It will not generate any data.

-**Required Fields Fix for Data Generation**: Smock-It now automatically handles required fields to ensure smooth and accurate test data generation.

-**Relationship Handling up to Two Levels**: With Smock-It users can

-- Handle parent-child relationships.
-- Handle child-parent-grandparent relationships, with the grandparent field being mandatory.

 ## **Key Challenges Solved**